 PFA Tips: Calling 911 in a Crisis

-By Officer Laurie Reyes, Special Operations Division, Autism/IDD, Azheimer’s/Dementia Outreach Unit for Montgomery County Police, and Shelly McLaughlin, Program Director, Pathfinders for Autism
+By Officer Laurie Reyes, Special Operations Division, Autism/IDD, Alzheimer’s/Dementia Outreach Unit for Montgomery County Police, Shelly McLaughlin, Program Director, Pathfinders for Autism and Jeremy Sparks, Emergency Communications Supervisor, Howard County Police

 Download a printable version of “Calling 911 in a Crisis”